 Introducing Photographer of the Week #213, Shi Yangkun.

 From the onset of his career, Shi Yangkun has worked simultaneously as a reporter, photographer and visual artist.
-As a multimedia reporter for media, he has covered multiple in-depth reports by including voices from those most intimately involved in some social events in China.
-Meanwhile, Yangkun pushes himself to develop research-based art projects in his free time, and uses the language of photography to explore the complexity of Chinese society in a more subtle way.
+As a multimedia reporter for media, he has covered multiple in-depth reports by including voices from those most intimately involved in social events in China.
+Yangkun pushes himself to develop research-based art projects in his free time, and uses the language of photography to explore the complexity of Chinese society in subtle ways.
 The artist’s ongoing project “Retrotopia” employs this way of seeing to create a surreal landscape.

 In 1978, China launched the reform and opening-up policy — a series of economic and social reforms designed to transition the country away from Maoism and towards what national leaders have termed ‘market socialism.’
 But while most of the country embraced capitalism, not every place abandoned the socialist dream.
 Village holdouts such as Nanjie, Huaxi and Dazhai never fully de-collectivized.
 Life in these areas is centered not around the private enterprise, but massive, collectively run village conglomerates that promise residents the jobs, access to social services, and prosperity.